Speaker embeddings by modeling channel-wise correlations: Experiments

 \subsection{Experimental Results}

 To evaluate our method we experiment we examine several configurations and ablations.
 The results we obtained are given in Table \ref{tab:results}, and are obtained using cosine-similarity, without score or any other normalization.
-For the two baseline experiments we train and evaluate a ResNet-34 with the standard pooling, one with and one without including std features in the pooling layer.
-We observe that std features indeed yields slightly increased performance.
-We should emphasize that for the baseline experiments the tensor operations are not included, i.e. mean and std pooling is performed directly on the output of the last ResNet block.
+For the two baseline experiments we train and evaluate a ResNet-34 with the standard temporal pooling.
+The first includes mean and std features while the second only std (suggested in \cite{wang2021revisiting}).
+We emphasize that for the baseline experiments the tensor operations are not included, i.e. mean and std pooling is performed directly on the output of the last ResNet block.

 The first experiment using a variant of the proposed pooling (P1) is essentially a direct implementation of the pooling as suggested in image style-transfer (recall that pooling with $F_r=1$ is equivalent to (\ref{eq:styleCV}), i.e. to pooling along both time and frequency axes.).
 Two such networks are examined, one with mean and a second one with mean and variance normalization, denoted by P1 and P5, respectively.
 Note that when mean-only normalization is applied, the number of free-parameters is $F_rC_r(C_r+1)/2$, i.e. the size of the pooled representation vector is increased by $F_rC_r$.
 By comparing P1 and P5 we observe that variance normalization helps significantly the model to attain results that are very close to the baseline B1.
 We should also note that for the experiments with $F_r=1$, we set $C'=128$ in order to have pooling layers of same order of magnitude, since their size grows linearly with $F_r$.